 - CPU monitor

 - Color Picker

 - System Statistics

-To change options for your task manager or taskbar open the panel configuration dialog select Task manager (taskbar) and click the gear button.
+To change options for your task manager or taskbar open the panel configuration dialog select Task Manager (taskbar) and click the three dots button.
 The checkbox for Show only windows from desktop will only show windows from a certain desktop and will have a drop down that will default to the current desktop but can also be shown.
 To hide windows on a different screen check the Show only windows from panel’s screen checkbox.
 To have the taskbar only show minimized windows check the Show only minimized windows.
 To raise minimized windows on your current desktop check the Raise minimized windows on current desktop checkbox.
 To close windows on a middle click check the checkbox Close on middle-click.
 To cycle windows by scrolling with the mousewheel check the Cycle windows on wheel scrolling checkbox.
 The Window grouping checkbox will group multiple windows of the same program into a group of windows.
 The checkbox for Show popup on mouse hover will allow you to hover the mouse over the window group to show them off.
 If you want all windows of the same program next to each other check the Put buttons of the same class next to each other checkbox.